 So, I gave up and decided to take this week off.

 I’ve done a little writing here and there, and I’ve been thinking a lot about writing, but it’s nothing major.
 Mostly what I’ve been doing is sitting around and watching Netflix.
 I’ve been hanging out with friends and going out to eat.
 I’ve gotten back into the routine of working out every day and eating maybe a little better (but also letting myself eat junk food without feeling TOO guilty) and yesterday I spent a couple hours hiking in the Arb in the misty rain.
 Today I made the spur-of-the-moment decision to go see The Theory of Everything ten minutes before the movie started.

-My brother stayed over last night after we went to an advance screening of Night at the Museum: Secret of the Tomb, and he parked on the street, so I had to get up to put money in the meeter at five AM, and it was absolutely lovely to walk around Ann Arbor when it was dark and cold and not a single other person was awake.
+My sister stayed over last night after we went to an advance screening of Night at the Museum: Secret of the Tomb, and he parked on the street, so I had to get up to put money in the meeter at five AM, and it was absolutely lovely to walk around Ann Arbor when it was dark and cold and not a single other person was awake.

 And I’m realizing that I’m not burned out on writing because I’m too happy.
 (Which is a very obvious conclusion to reach, but I’m a sleep-deprived junior, so bear with me.)
 I’m burned out because even when I haven’t been writing all this time I was supposed to be recharging, I’ve been doing stuff.

 When I took that semester off from creative writing class, I replaced it with a remote internship with a literary agent.

 The month I had off between winter semester and leaving for Europe and study abroad at Oxford, I spent working a thousand hours a day planning and running Ch1Con 2014.
 (Like even while I was hopped up on Vicodin after getting my impacted wisdom teeth out.
 I slept off the rest of the day of the surgery, then the next morning I had to get back to work.)

 Actually being in Europe, every day we were off on a new adventure.